 Frequent effects include xerostomia (dry mouth), dry skin, blurred vision, cycloplegia, mydriasis, photophobia, anhidrosis, urinary hesitancy and retention, tachycardia, palpitation, xerophthalmia, and constipation, which may appear at therapeutic or subtherapeutic doses.
 In many patients, xerostomia is the dose-limiting effect.

 Other common effects include increased ocular tension (especially in patients with angle-closure glaucoma), loss of taste, headache, nervousness, restlessness, drowsiness, weakness, dizziness, flushing, insomnia, nausea, vomiting, bloated feeling, anhidrosis (especially in hot environments), mild to moderate pain at the injection site, loss of libido, and erectile dysfunction (via block of cholinergically mediated vasodilation).

 For Healthcare Professionals

-Applies to atropine: compounding powder, injectable solution, intravenous solution, oral tablet
+Applies to atropine: compounding powder, injectable solution, intramuscular solution, intravenous solution, oral tablet

 Although individual reactions vary greatly, systemic doses are likely to produce the following effects: